To showcase excellence in Dalmatians, the DCA sponsors a Top 20

 - HANDLER JUDGE.

-A professional handler, either active or retired, who meets the requirements for membership in a
+A professional handler, either active or retired, meeting the requirements for membership in a Professional Handlers'

 - Excluded from judging the event will be the following: